MauRuRo/MSP3-CoPo/README.md

 ## Database Structure ##

 For the database this project makes use of MongoDB.
 The app makes use of three database collections.
+Below are examples of single documents from each collection.

 1. copo_creations